 Integrative river basin management coordinates the objectives and programmes of measures of the National River Basin Management Plan (according to the EU Water Framework Directive) with those of the National Flood Risk Management Plan (according to the EU Floods Directive) and also takes into account other uses of rivers.
-For this purpose, the planning instrument "River Development and Risk Management Concept" - "Gewässerentwicklungs- und Risikomanagementkonzept" was developed.
+For this purpose, the planning instrument "River Development and Risk Management Concept" - "Gewässerentwicklungs- und Risikomanagement-konzept" was developed.

 This planning instrument will be extensively tested in seven Austrian river basins as part of the Integrated LIFE Project IRIS (Integrated River Solutions in Austria).
 By means of interdisciplinary and cross-sectoral planning processes, guiding principles and concepts of measures will be developed for river courses with a total length of almost 600 km.
-Also, structural river restoration measures to improve the ecological status as well as flood protection will be implemented in the LIFE project. https://life-iris.at/en/ floodplain to the river, re-meandering, and the restoration of wetlands can reduce or delay the arrival of flood peaks downstream while improving water quality and availability, preserving habitats and increasing resilience to climate change.
+Also, structural river restoration measures to improve the ecological status as well as flood protection will be implemented in the LIFE project. https://life-iris.at/en/

+In 2015, the European Commission communicated "Actions towards the "good status" of EU water and to reduce flood risks".
+This document highlights that measures such as the reconnection of the floodplain to the river, re-meandering, and the restoration of wetlands can reduce or delay the arrival of flood peaks downstream while improving water quality and availability, preserving habitats and increasing resilience to climate change.
 The EC also highlights EU funding possibilities MS should make use of such as LIFE integrated projects or Horizon2020.

-In 2015, the European Commission13 communicated "Actions towards the "good status" of EU water and to reduce flood risks".
-This document highlights that measures such as the reconnection of the

-$^{^{13}}$ Communication from the Commission to the European Parliament and the Council.
+Communication from the Commission to the European Parliament and the Council.
 The Water Framework Directive and the Floods Directive: Actions towards the "good status" of EU water and to reduce flood risks.
 COM(2015) 120 final, Brussels, 9.3.2015